dragonsea0927/KandysLaunderette/README.md

 <img src="/public/img/Laptop%20View%20Screenshot%203.png" width="100%" height="625px">

 # Lessons Learned
-My first services centric website, I really enjoyed the process of integrating a google maps API, while also styling the entire website elements.
+I really enjoyed the process of creating reusable components such as the Navigation and Footer.
+Integrating each component accross the entire websites, while also styling the entire website elements.

+1. I enjoyed utilizing the Next.js React import feature.
+Importing components, featues and scss styling files into a newly created pages or components.
+2. Utilizing npm install to install bootstrap 5 and Sass for example.
+Learning how to use the difference between npm and npx.
-I Enjoyed learning SASS extension for better CSS styling, file structure and creating specific reusable variables for better optimization.
+3. I Enjoyed learning SASS extension for better CSS styling, file structure and creating specific reusable variables for better optimization.
 Also using Bootstrap 5 framework for better mobile responsiveness really improved my CSS hard-coding file reduction.

-1. JavaScript HTML DOM functions; Specifically toggling displaying or removing the additional in-store services section.
-2. Git operations specifically init, add, status, commit, remote, push and pull.
-Additionally creating a remote repository to learn a better development workflow process.
-3. SCSS File Structure, _font.scss, _color.scss_ etc. Creating separate SCSS files for different attributes for better CSS optimization.
-4. Responsive website using Bootstrap 5 class integration for mobile & tablet view-width breakpoints.

 # Personal Improvements
 Although the website is fairly functional and provides the minimum viable product of displaying the list of services, the current iteration of this project requires a list of improvements.

 1. More Team-orientated Git operations specifically branch and merge this will initialize a more realistic team development workflow process.
-2. More JavaScript functions for more interactive website, specifically HTML DOM element manipulation, displaying or removing items which are available or sold out.
+2. More JavaScript functions for to make the website more interactive.
+Specifically HTML DOM element manipulation, displaying or removing items which are available or sold out.

 # Mobile View Screenshot